mocelj/aks-air-gap-vllm-deployment/README.md

 If you are using a Jumpbox in Azure, the fastest way to download the weights is to use the same GPU VM size as you intend to use for inference (for example, a VM with an A100 GPU).

-To avoid manual installation of most of the software, we recommend using the **DSVM** (Data Science Virtual Machine) marketplace Linux image.
-You will still need to install the NVIDIA container runtime.
+To avoid manual installation of most of the software, we recommend using the **DSVM** (Data Science Virtual Machine) Linux or a NVIDIA marketplace image.
+In case of using a DSVM image, you will need to install the NVIDIA container runtime.

 #### Ubuntu: install NVIDIA container runtime